What is Battery Maintenance?

-To ensure the integrity of any Uninterruptible Power Supply, Telecommunications 48V system or generator, the batteries must be checked and maintained.
+Check and maintain batteries to ensure the integrity of any Uninterruptible Power Supply.
+This could be Telecommunications 48V system or generator.

 Surprisingly, whatever the cost of your Power Protection system, whether it is a stand-alone UPS System or Standby Diesel Generators, the most common single point of failure is the batteries.

 High resistance, leakage or open circuits will cause batteries to fail, no longer providing the expected autonomy or, in the case of a generator, the inability to start.
 The result – loss of the site load, and suddenly you require a 24-7 emergency call-out engineer.

 Uninterruptible power supplies may have internal batteries or batteries housed in separate cabinets.
 Each battery has a recommended design life, usually 5 years or 10 years.

 Although these figures are optimistic as they are based on in-lab tests under ideal situations.
 Also, they don’t take into account the high usage of the UPS battery system caused by intermittent spikes, brown outs or voltage fluctuations.

 These are absorbed by the batteries to protect your mission critical sensitive systems.

 The battery may have an operating life expectancy of typically up to ten years (stated by the manufacturer).
 In reality, if not checked on a regular basis, it can, and will, fail.
 All it takes in a string of 32 block is for one battery to develop high impedance and then complete string will be useless, as the load will be unable to draw the current it requires, and as a result the load will be lost and your critical load will fall over.
 Remove the old batteries and fit new supplied batteries.

 Of course split casing is the most obvious sign of battery leakage, caused by a failure within the sealed lead acid battery.
 Other issues of high impedance and open circuit are not so obvious and require regular checks.